What is a mortgage payment holiday, how do you take one and what are the potential pitfalls? We explain all you need to know.

 So, after the first year you will have paid off a total of approximately £13,320, to reduce your outstanding balance to £195,500 (remember you will be paying off interest as well as capital).

 That might not sound like much, but it all adds up.
-If you paid that £18.60 extra per month for the rest of the mortgage term (by now, 23 years and nine months), your total repayments would be approx. £335,000 (that's £1,128.60 x 285 payments, plus the £13,320 you have already paid).
+If you paid that £18.60 extra per month for the rest of the mortgage term (by now, 23 years and 9 months), your total repayments would be approximately £335,000 (that's £1,128.60 x 285 payments, plus the £13,320 you have already paid).

 Without a holiday, your total mortgage debt, including interest, would have been approximately approx. £333,000, so in effect the total cost of your payment holiday is over £2,000.

 Finding the best mortgage deal for you and sticking to the payments (or overpaying if you can) is the most cost-effective way to deal with mortgage debt.

 The only time to consider taking a mortgage payment holiday is when you are struggling to meet your monthly payments.

 Last year, just a week before the UK went into lockdown, Sara was made redundant by her employer.
 On her last day at work she was offered a job as an Events Manager, and she was scheduled to start in April.

 But a week into lockdown, the new employer informed her that they would have to rescind the job offer as events were no longer being held because of the Covid-19 pandemic: